Alzheimer's disease is more common in people with Down syndrome.

 Maintain a healthy diet

 There has been much interest in whether certain diets may reduce the risk of Alzheimer’s disease.
-While they have not been studied in people with Down syndrome, some diets have shown benefit in studies in people without Down syndrome.
+While they have not been studied in people with Down syndrome, some diets have shown benefit in studies in people without Down syndrome .
+However, it should be noted that some studies did not show benefit of these diets.
 Three of the diets include:

 The Mediterranean diet emphasizes vegetables, fruits, whole grains, nuts, seeds, fish and shellfish, and healthy fats like nuts and olive oil.
 It suggests eating poultry, eggs, cheese, and yogurt in moderation and limiting red meat, added sugars, and refined grains.